 The DTMC supports and conducts studies to evaluate the safety and efficacy of pharmacotherapies, behavioral therapies, and devices to treat Substance Use Disorders (SUDs).
 The DTMC models aspects of a pharmaceutical company, with the resources to conduct and support all phases of medications development including synthesis and preclinical evaluation of potential therapeutics, clinical trial design and execution, and preparing regulatory submissions.
 The Division also supports research on behavioral therapies to treat substance use disorders as well as research on the medical consequences of drug abuse.
 The Division funds these efforts through peer reviewed grants, contracts, and interagency agreements.
 Further details on the Division’s programs are provided below:

-Pharmacotherapies Development Program
+Medications Development Program

-The Pharmacotherapies Development Program integrates the expertise of multiple Branches to facilitate the advancement of novel medications (small molecules and biologics) from lead selection through clinical safety and efficacy studies in substance use disorders (SUDs).
+The Medications Development Program integrates the expertise of multiple Branches to facilitate the advancement of novel medications (small molecules and biologics) from lead selection through clinical safety and efficacy studies in substance use disorders (SUDs).
 Projects focused on cocaine, methamphetamine and marijuana use disorders are a high priority for NIDA because there are currently no FDA-approved treatments for these indications.
 While multiple medications are available to treat opioid use disorders, the ongoing opioid overdose epidemic underscores a need for improved treatment options.
 Likewise, the high failure and relapse rates seen with currently available smoking cessation products argue for an expansion of treatment options.
 NIDA is poised to facilitate the advancement of such projects through grant and/or contract support (a detailed description of opportunities to access NIDA contract testing through the Division’s Addiction Treatment Discovery Program is provided immediately below).
 Moreover, DTMC staff can provide advice on all phases of development (data interpretation, regulatory requirements, study design - preclinical and clinical) at no cost to the sponsor (including academic, pharmaceutical and biotechnology organizations) to assist in advancing relevant programs.
 These services are provided for both NIDA funded and externally supported programs.

 Program contacts: Please review the Division’s Branch listing and select the Branch that appears most appropriate for a given project’s stage of development.